Thank you for subscribing

 Neighbourhood Watch Victoria CEO Bambi Gordon encourages Victorians to take the necessary steps to help improve their home safety and security.

-"That includes simple measures like getting to know your neighbours, reporting suspicious activity to police, locking your doors and windows, and regularly checking any security equipment," she says.
+"That includes simple measures like getting to know your neighbours, reporting suspicious activity to police, locking your doors and windows, and fitting one-way screws to the number plates on your car," she says.

 "And Neighbourhood Watch isn’t just for homes, either; it’s a great fit for small businesses too.
 When we stay alert and work together, we can help reduce crime.”